ichsanx/Data-Analysis-Portfolio/README.md

+#Portfolio
-# Ichsan Saputra - Data Analyst Portfolio
+# Ichsan Saputra - Data Scientist / Data Analyst

 ## 📘 About Me
 Hi, I'm Ichsan!
 I have a background in data science analytics, particularly in Performance Data.
 I've built a strong foundation in data science and a passion for using data to uncover meaningful insights.
 I'm excited to bring my technical and analytical skills to the data science field as a professional data specialist.